-Chamber ensembles provide an opportunity for music majors to study and perform chamber music with a faculty coach.
-Chamber music is traditionally composed for ensembles of three or more instruments.
+Chamber ensembles are a core component of our Music degree programs, providing an opportunity for students to study and perform chamber music with a faculty coach.
+Examples include brass choir, string quartets, woodwind quintets, horn quartets, and piano trios.
 Each chamber ensemble at the University stages at least one public performance during the semester.
-Chamber ensembles are open only to music majors.